 - 99454 – Data recording and programmed alerts.

 - 99457 – 20 minutes per calendar month (cumulative) on patient care management.

 - 99458 – Additional patient care.

 - Using Remote Patient Monitoring to Increase Practice Revenue Without Bringing on New Patients

-- A Deeper Dive into Medicare CPT Codes
+- A Deeper Dive into Medicare CMS Codes

 When healthcare professionals help patients get started with RPM, the process in-and-of-itself is an excellent exercise in patient education.
 Patients gain additional understanding of disease processes, exacerbations, and when it may be appropriate to contact their physician’s office.
 6